cmosig/sentle/README.md

 ## Important Note

-The model for cloud detection will be made available within the next couple of weeks.
-This package is in super-early alpha stage.
-Expect it to be stable the next couple of weeks.
-If you happen to come across this package and see this message, please give it star and try it out in a couple of weeks :)
+1) The model for cloud detection will be made available within the next couple of weeks.
+2) This package is in early alpha stage.
+If you encounter any error, warning, memory issue, etc. please open a GitHub issue with the code to reproduce.

 ## Prerequisites